FirebirdSQL/jaybird/src/documentation/faq.md

 -   `encoding` with a Firebird character set name (alias: `lc_ctype`)

-    The Firebird character set name - with the exception of `NONE` must map to an equivalent Java character set.
+    The Firebird character set name - except `NONE` - must map to an equivalent Java character set.

 For most applications, use only one of these two properties.